Amazon Fire TV: Fire TV Stick 4K

-In October 31, 2018, Amazon unveiled the Fire TV Stick 4K, codenamed "Mantis," which "effectively replaces Amazon’s Fire TV pendant."
+On October 31, 2018, Amazon unveiled the Fire TV Stick 4K, codenamed "Mantis," which "effectively replaces Amazon’s Fire TV pendant."
 It is upgraded to a 1.7 GHz quad-core processor, 1.5 GB RAM, and supports 4K output, HDR10+ and Dolby Vision, Dolby Atmos, hardware-accelerated MPEG-2 decoding, and Miracast through a later update.
 It also includes an updated voice remote that contains an infrared emitter and buttons for controlling TV power and volume (which can also be controlled with voice commands).
 The remote is backward compatible with previous Fire TV models, and also sold separately as an upgrade.

 Second generation

-In October 18, 2023, Amazon released their second generation Fire TV Stick 4K.
+On October 18, 2023, Amazon released their second generation Fire TV Stick 4K.
 Notable changes include increase to 2 GB of RAM, an updated MediaTek CPU, and hardware AV1 video decoding support.
+It was later renamed on October 16, 2025, to the Fire TV Stick 4K Plus.

 Fire TV Stick 4K Max

 On October 7, 2021, Amazon released the Fire TV Stick 4K Max.
 It includes the updated 3rd gen Alexa Voice Remote, and has Wi-Fi 6 support.
 It has a 1.8 GHz Quad-core processor, a 750 MHz GPU, and came with 8GB flash storage.
 It also has Dolby Vision / Dolby Atmos support.
 The 4K Max is the first in the line with hardware accelerated AV1 video streaming support.